internalfx/rethinkdbfs-spec/rethinkdbfs-spec.md

   }

-  class GridFSBucket {
+  class RethinkDBFSBucket {

     /**
-     * Create a new GridFSBucket object on @db with the given @options.
+     * Create a new RethinkDBFSBucket object on @db with the given @options.
      */
-    GridFSBucket new(Database db, GridFSBucketOptions options=null);
+    RethinkDBFSBucket new(Database db, RethinkDBFSBucketOptions options=null);

   }

-Creates a new GridFSBucket object, managing a GridFS bucket within the given database.
+Creates a new RethinkDBFSBucket object, managing a RethinkDBFS bucket within the given database.

-GridFSBucket objects MUST allow the following options to be
+RethinkDBFSBucket objects MUST allow the following options to be
 configurable:

-- **bucketName:** the name of this GridFS bucket.
-The files and chunks collection for this GridFS bucket are prefixed by this name followed by a dot.
+- **bucketName:** the name of this RethinkDBFS bucket.
+The files and chunks collection for this RethinkDBFS bucket are prefixed by this name followed by a dot.
 Defaults to “fs”.
-This allows multiple GridFS buckets, each with a unique name, to exist within the same database.
+This allows multiple RethinkDBFS buckets, each with a unique name, to exist within the same database.

-- **chunkSizeBytes:** the number of bytes stored in chunks for new user files added through this GridFSBucket object.
+- **chunkSizeBytes:** the number of bytes stored in chunks for new user files added through this RethinkDBFSBucket object.
 This will not reformat existing files in the system that use a different chunk size.
 Defaults to 255KB.

-IF a driver supports configuring writeConcern or readPreference at the database or collection level, then GridFSBucket objects MUST also allow the following options to be configurable:
+IF a driver supports configuring writeConcern or readPreference at the database or collection level, then RethinkDBFSBucket objects MUST also allow the following options to be configurable:

 - **writeConcern:** defaults to the write concern on the parent